 HZ02 works a little differently than the other two, given that it’s a rock drum kit that was to be expected.
 You’ll probably just need a few tracks and some additional ones for layering in the bonus content.
 The library is bigger than it looks though, containing extended percussion elements, that I usually never find in other libraries.

 My personal highlight is the abundance of different mix options available.
 It could very well happen that know the instruments inside out by the time you get the hang of the mixing possibilities for all the instruments.
 For sound design addicts like me, this is close to nirvana.

 Mixes and Mic-positions

-For those of you that are not up to experimentation,the mixes folders provide instantly usable sound and a variety of tone and colors.
+For those of you that are not up to experimentation, the mix folders provide instantly usable sound and a variety of tones and colors.
 Four different stereo mixes are included, coming from four different people.
 One for each patch in the percussion ensemble.
-Each one emphasizes very different parts of the percussion section, underlines different characters and encourages different movements.
+Each one emphasizes very different parts of the percussion section, underlines different characters, and encourages different movements.
 Definitely, a great point to start, and switching mix folders out can completely change the feel of your composition.

 What’s not to like?

 So some users will be disappointed that they can’t “just play” a patch with a lot of different instruments mapped to different key ranges, and that’s fair.
 I some people might have wished to see some pre-made “master hits”, sounds already layered together into one gigantic impact, so you can just fire them at the press of a “button”.